KxSystems/docs/docs/wp/disaster-floods/index.md

 _Time to Peak Model_

 The hours before a flood event can provide important information on how quickly the stream gauge height is moving.
 This is incredibly useful to a model predicting how long it will take for the stream to reach its peak height.
-The information extracted in this case are the maximum moving averages over different bucket sizes for the previous two days before the event at a given stream location using the stream height data from USGS which is updated at 15 minute intervals.
+The information extracted at a given stream location, comprises the maximum moving averages over different bucket sizes for the two days before the event.
+This is found using stream height data from USGS, which is updated at 15 minute intervals.

 To make the times from the stream height dataset consistent with the FLASH dataset, the times were converted to be time zone agnostic.